 A Novena of One Thousand Aves a Day

 Saint Faustina’s deep love and devotion inspired her to present a special novena to the Mother of God.
 At least three times in her life she prayerfully recited one thousand Aves a day, for nine days in a row.
-This is indeed a remarkable feet, but as St. Faustina say’s, “Nothing is too much when it comes to honoring the Immaculate Virgin.”
+This is indeed a remarkable feat, but as St. Faustina say’s, “Nothing is too much when it comes to honoring the Immaculate Virgin.”

 This is now the third time I have said such a novena to the Mother of God; that is, a novena made up of a thousand Aves each day.
 Thus the novena consists in nine thousand salutations.
 Although I have done this now three times in my life, and two of these while in the course of my duties, I have never failed in carrying out my tasks with the greatest exactitude.
 I have always said the novena outside the time of my exercises; that is to say, I have not said the Aves during Holy Mass or Benediction.
 Once, I made the novena while lying ill in the hospital.
 Where there’s a will, there’s a way.
 Apart from recreation, I have only prayed and worked.
 I have not said a single unnecessary word during these days.
 Although I must admit that such a matter requires a good deal of attention and effort, nothing is too much when it comes to honoring the Immaculate Virgin.
 (1413)